NeuPhysics/neutrino/docs/mass/theory-mass.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The see-saw mass term in :eq:`seesaw-mass-lagrangian` combined with the meaning of the creation and annihilation operators, we know that Majorana mass can annihilate a neutrino or antineutrino then create a antineutrino or neutrino.
+The see-saw mass term in :eq:`eqn-seesaw-mass-lagrangian` combined with the meaning of the creation and annihilation operators, we know that Majorana mass can annihilate a neutrino or antineutrino then create a antineutrino or neutrino.

 .. figure:: assets/mass/dirac-mass-vs-majorana-mass-lines.png
    :align: center